 Article 33(1) of REACH requires manufacturers, importers and suppliers of an article containing more than 0.1% weight by weight of a Candidate List of Substances of Very High Concern (SVHCs) for Authorization to provide the recipient with information to allow safe use of that article.
 As a minimum, this should include the substance name.
 This obligation falls upon the importer into European Economic Area (EEA) or the manufacturer of the article in the EEA.

-In accordance with the above provision, Terex hereby informs its customers that we have been notified by suppliers of the Terex Aerial Work Platforms segment that certain articles contain substances within the Candidate List of SVHCs at a concentration above 0.1% weight by weight.
+In accordance with the above provision, Terex hereby informs its customers that we have been notified by suppliers of the Terex Aerial Work Platforms and Materials Processing Segments that certain articles contain substances within the Candidate List of SVHCs at a concentration above 0.1% weight by weight.

 Terex continues to receive information from suppliers regarding the presence of SVHCs within their products.
 Terex will continue to assess our manufacturing processes, supply chain and articles to determine compliance with the REACH Regulation.